DataJuggler/BlazorChat/README.md

 # Blazor Chat

-I took https://blazorchat.com off line, and someone else bought the domain.
+I took the site down because it wasn't worth paying for it every year.

 Blazor Chat was originally a sample project of my Nuget package DataJuggler.Blazor.Components, but I decided it will be easier to maintain in its own project.